DeepMathukiya/AnimalandHumanDetection/dataset/README.md

 ---
 ## Dataset For Classification

-for to classification task dataset using yolotrained model take each image prediction and store into the related folder.
+To perform the classification task, each image was passed through a YOLO-trained model.
+Based on the predicted class, the image was cropped and then saved into its corresponding class folder.